simonambridge/RTFAP2/README.md

 [Dashboard](http://104.42.109.110:8983/banana/#/dashboard) was done using Banana.
 Follow this [guide](https://medium.com/@carolinerg/visualizing-cassandra-solr-data-with-banana-b54bf9dd24c#.nqzr0may3) to set it up.

 The default dashboard is available in this repo under [Banana](https://github.com/kunalak/RTFAP/tree/master/banana).
 You will need to replace default.json under "/usr/share/dse/banana/src/app/dashboards"

-##Code Sample

-A full code example with inserts and queries can be found here - https://github.com/kunalak/rtfap

-Please follow the instructions to download and populate your cluster with example data.
-This example also shows how to provide access to the data through a JSON rest web service.